WZH-NLP/WWW25-CMAS/README.md

-# WWW25-CMAS
+# A Cooperative Multi-Agent Framework for Zero-Shot Named Entity Recognition

-Source code for WWW25-CMAS, our implementation is base on [Self-Improving for Zero-Shot Named Entity Recognition with Large Language Models](https://github.com/Emma1066/Self-Improve-Zero-Shot-NER).
+Source code for our paper accepted at the ACM WWW conference:[A Cooperative Multi-Agent Framework for Zero-Shot Named Entity Recognition](https://dl.acm.org/doi/pdf/10.1145/3696410.3714923), our implementation is base on [Self-Improving for Zero-Shot Named Entity Recognition with Large Language Models](https://github.com/Emma1066/Self-Improve-Zero-Shot-NER).

 ## Prepare the data
 See data/README.md